 If a person has herpes, it is important that they disclose it to any potential sexual partners.
-This can help establish a healthy relationship, build trust, and reduce the risk of transmitting herpes to others.
+This can establish a healthy relationship, build trust, and reduce the risk of transmitting herpes to others.

 Herpes can spread through bodily fluids and can cause sores or blisters around the mouth or genitals.